DataDog/documentation/content/en/tracing/service_catalog/setup.md

 2. Click **Create New Entry**.

 3. Specify which service you are adding metadata to.
-This can be name of a service already listed in the Service Catalog, or it can be the name of a service not sending any data.
+This can be the name of a service already listed in the Service Catalog, or it can be the name of a service not sending any data.

 4. Enter details for Team, On-call, Contacts, Documentation, Code repo, and Other links.

 4. Switch to the **Code** view to see the YAML generated for the metadata you've entered.

-5. If you have the [Service Catalog Write][13] permission, you can submit the metadata by clicking **Save Entry**, or by running the curl command provided on the **Code** view.
+5. If you have the [Service Catalog Write][13] permission, you can submit the metadata by clicking **Save Entry**, or by running the cURL command provided on the **Code** view.

 ## Discover services being reported in other Datadog telemetry data